 My Child & Autism: The Lighthouse Goal

-When a child is ready to transition back to school, LAC plays a very active role in the transition.
-We do this through attendance at IEP meetings, observing children in the classroom, and working with teachers and families to support the child’s successful transition back to school.
+When a child is ready to transition back to school, LAC continues to offer ongoing support services to families by playing an active role in the transition.
+We do this through attendance at IEP meetings, observing children in the classroom, and educating teachers and families about how to support each child in the classroom for a successful transition.

-While this can be a scary and challenging time for families, LAC is there to provide support to both the child and family during this exciting time.
-We want families to know that the entire LAC team is there to help them make this transition and will continue to serve as a support in order to help the child reach their fullest potential.
+While this can be a scary and challenging time for families, LAC is there to provide autism support to both the child and family.
+We want families to know that the entire LAC team is there to help them make this transition and be fully equipped with the right autism resources.
+We will continue to serve as a support, providing valuable autism tools for parents, in order to help your child reach their fullest potential.